Years Running

 Highschool Teams:

-Comprising four or fewer students, high school teams vie for the opportunity to secure internships at UMaine’s Advanced Structures & Composites Center.
+Comprising five or fewer students, high school teams vie for the opportunity to secure internships at UMaine’s Advanced Structures & Composites Center.
 The top qualifying team is offered an internship valued at more than $60,000, contingent upon their enrollment at the university.

 Middle School Teams: